 10. Ohmi-gyu, Shiga

-Wagyu or Kobe?
 Kobe is a port city located in Hyogo Prefecture in which there are also several other brands of beef including: Sanda, Sanga and Tajima.
 “Kobe” is higher grade Tajima (A4 or A5.)
-Historically most beef would be exported from the port of Kobe, so that regardless of its origin, it would be stamped “Kobe”.
+Historically most beef would be exported from the port of Kobe, so that regardless of its origin, it would be stamped “Kobe.”
 That is how the name originally gained its renown.
 Today there are very strict rules around the raising and harvesting of beef in Hyogo-Ken in order to allow it to be classified as Kobe Beef.
 Make no mistake, it is exquisite, but other than select restaurants in Kyoto, Osaka or Tokyo, you’d be hard-pressed to find it outside Kobe.
 Increasingly, there are restaurants from Las Vegas to Miami to New York and occasionally Toronto who may have access to serve some Kobe beef, but the kitchen will have a certificate of authenticity with the nose-print of the cow for certification.

 At a Michelin star restaurant in Napa Valley, I read “Kobe beef” on the menu.
 I was doubtful, so I asked, “Where is this “Kobe” beef from?”
 The waitress returned with the official certificate from Japan including designation of origin.
 I was impressed, but, the certificate clearly stated “Miyazaki”–a totally different area of Japan.
 It would be like calling “Swiss” chocolate “Belgian”–both wonderful, but not the same.
 There is this misconception that Kobe and Wagyu are synonymous.
 They are not.
-Kobe is a city, Wagyu is a style of beef, and Kobe is the name of one brand of Wagyu.
+Kobe is a city.
+Wagyu is a style of beef.
+Kobe is the name of one brand of Wagyu.
 The two are not interchangeable.
 This was indeed wagyu, and it was delicious, but it was Miyazaki-gyu, not Kobe.

 So what’s the big deal about Japanese beef anyway?
 It is not as robust as Canada Beef, not as juicy as USDA Prime, not as succulent as the Pampas grass-fed Argentina Beef, but its texture is so soft and delicate that it is often compared to foie gras.
 While USDA prime beef requires 6-8% marbled fat to qualify for the highest USDA grade, the highest quality grade for Wagyu typically has 25% marbled fat.
 It is this mono-saturated interstitial fat (the good kind), called “sashi”, that makes wagyu the prize of Japan.